 All observers should take length frequencies of all salmon found in each sample except when there are too many salmon to sex, weigh and measure in a reasonable length of time.
-For sub-sample guidelines, refer to the previous section titled "Biological Data Collected From Salmon".
+For sub-sample guidelines, refer to "Data To Collect From Salmon" on page 51.
 A sub-sample should be a random sample as found in the catch.
 Do not select a single salmon species for subsampling.

 Length frequencies are recorded by species and by sex.
-Do not use the species code for "unidentified salmon".
+Do not use the species code for "unidentified salmon."
 Cut open salmon to determine the sex unless it is vigorous and has minimal (less than 10%) scale loss.
-For help, see "Sexing Fish" in a later section.
-Detailed instructions on taking scale samples for salmon follow in the section on scale sampling and Biological Sampling Form.
+For help, see "Sexing Fish" on page 67.